desiby/stelligent-u/06-auto-scaling/README.md

 _How long did it take for the new instance to spin up?
 How long before it was marked as healthy?_
+>*about 3 min to spin up and 3 min to be heatlthy

 #### Lab 6.2.2: Scale Out